 Your driver-guide will pick-you up from your central London hotel or place of residence at the specified start time.
 We recommended 8am for this tour.
 Then, after an initial fast-route from London, we visit the Cotswolds village of Minster Lovell.
 Take a short walk along the village road admiring the thatched cottages of this delightful Cotswolds jewel.
 Nearby, a picturesque parish church and the romantic ruins of an old manor house next to a tranquil riverbank compete to give this village exceptional charm.
 Next, to the small town of Burford, known as the ‘Gateway to the Cotswolds’.
 Here we can visit some quaint local shops on the high street before we view one of the region’s most famous edifices, the historic wool-church of St John’s, which is set in one of the most tranquil spots in England.

-Your driver-guide will suggest appropriate lunch options.
-Then, to Hidcote Manor, perhaps England’s most famous garden.
+Your driver-guide will suggest an appropriate lunch for you.
+Then, after a pleasant drive through the English countryside, we make the short hop to Hidcote, perhaps England’s most famous garden.
 It is the lifetime achievement of an American war hero, and is certainly one of the most influential gardens of the 20th-century.
 A walk around the ‘rooms’ will surely inspire both beginner and old hand alike.
-All-in-all this tour covers the idyllic English dreamscape; picturesque villages, quaint pubs, historic churches, romantic ruins, spectacular gardens and magnificent vistas of the English countryside.

 LEEDS CASTLE & SISSINGHURST GARDENS